Ashboy64/search/README.md

 # search

-Repository with implementations of search algorithms.
+Repository with implementations of graph search algorithms.
 Currently includes implementations for the following:

 - Uninformed Search:
   - DFS